 The Platinum Card® from American Express

 One of our favorite credit cards for military members due to its absurdly generous benefits, the Amex Platinum card normally comes with a hefty annual fee (one of the steepest you’ll find anywhere).
-If you’re an active-duty military member, Amex waives the annual fee and you’ll be able to get all of those perks for free.
+If you’re an active-duty military member, Amex waives the annual fee and you’ll be able to get all of those perks for no additional fee.

 Along with the TSA PreCheck credit, you can also get these perks (some of which require enrollment) with the Amex Platinum card: